Designing Experience

 Reduced missed or duplicated reviews

-Increased confidence in handoff readiness
+Increased confidence for handoff

 This made review readiness visible at a glance and reduced confusion around what had been reviewed, approved, or was still in progress.